-Grout color, the selection we usually decide on with our clients last and the one that usually has the most client questions.
-We thought we’d make it easy and put together a little post of why, what, and the favorite colors we use.
+Grout colors, the selection we usually decide on with our clients last and the one that usually has the most client questions.
+We thought we’d make it easy and put together a little post of why, what, and the favorite grout colors we use.

 Let’s start with the biggest question we get…